What Is the Gut–Brain Axis and How Microbes Influence Mood and Appetite

 Oral dysbiosis → inflamed gut → stressed brain

-This is why chewable microbiome supplements engage the gut–brain axis more effectively than capsules.
+This is why chewable microbiome supplements are formulated to engage the gut–brain axis through oral–microbial signaling, forming part of a broader microbiome-based sleep support approach.

 Foods That Support the Gut–Brain Axis